alby13/random-number-2024/README.md

 <code>bash
 Copy code
 pip install -r requirements.txt</code>

+### It's easy to use because a graphical menu is provided.

 ### Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request.